anikakash/anikakash.github.io/Blog/passwordgenerator.md

-<p>Sometimes we need to generate a strong password.
-So for this you can use this code.<p>
+Sometimes we need to generate a strong password.
+So for this you can use this code.
 Just copy this c++ code and run this [online ide](https://ideone.com/l/cpp){:target="\_blank"} or your computer's c++ compiler.

 ```cpp